ibm-cloud-docs/key-protect/create-root-keys.md

         </td>
         <td>
           <p>
-            A human-readable alias for easy identification of your key.
+            A human-readable name for easy identification of your key.
 Length must be within 2 - 90 characters.
           </p>
           <p>